 Bring your CEO, board members, or other executive or physician leaders.
 Leading Forward is the place where you and your hospital or healthcare organization executives can have meaningful conversation about how to elevate your organization through philanthropy.

 - To bring together healthcare leadership to understand how philanthropy can dramatically impact both the strategic planning and the growth and financial stability of hospitals and health systems.

 - To work together to identify opportunities for each participant to take home, resulting in immediate impact.

 - To develop a cohort of like organizations to allow for networking, advice, and on-going support.

-- Strategic insights from healthcare foundations who have successfully addressed your up-at-night issues.
+- Hear strategic insights from healthcare foundations that have successfully addressed your up-at-night issues.